-Though there is no cure for osteoarthritis, there are many treatment options available that may help relieve pain and slow the progression of the condition.
+There is currently no permanent cure for osteoarthritis.
+However, there are many treatment options available that may help relieve pain and slow the progression of the condition

 Avoiding or limiting activities that aggravate knee arthritis can slow progress of the disease and relieve symptoms.

-A powerful combination of steroids and a numbing agent are injected into the knee joint to provide fast relief of pain and reduce inflammation.
+A combination of cortisone and a numbing agent is injected directly into the knee for quick relief of pain and inflammation.

 - Hyaluronic acid injections

 These injections use a fluid similar to the thick fluid found in our joints that provide lubrication so the joint can move better.

 - Radiofrequency ablation